-#1 above is practically defined by the presence of dangerous thorns, thus the common name.
-Likewise, with #2, people were so impressed that these trees lacked such imposing spines that they took to calling them simply "thornless locusts," a fact reflected even in the Latin name (see below).
-To avoid exposing people's tender skin to accidental piercings from sharp thorns, only #2 is promoted for landscaping use.
+G. triacanthos is practically defined by the presence of dangerous thorns, thus the common name.
+Likewise, with the inermis variety, people were so impressed that these trees lacked such imposing spines that they took to calling them simply "thornless locusts," a fact reflected even in the Latin name.
+To avoid exposing people's tender skin to accidental piercings from sharp thorns, only inermis is promoted for landscaping use.

-While this solves one landscaping problem (namely, safety), it does not solve another associated with Gleditsia, whether thorny or thornless: namely, the mess created when the seed pods drop to earth in fall.
+While this solves one landscaping problem (safety), it doesn't solve another associated with Gleditsia, whether thorny or thornless: the mess created when the seed pods drop to earth in fall.

-Thus all the hoopla over the development of types of thornless honey locusts that are relatively podless, as well.
-I say "relatively" because, as Gilman and Watson, for example, point out, on older trees, "some seeds do develop."
+Thus all the hoopla over the development of types of thornless honey locusts that are relatively podless, as well ("relatively" because, as Gilman and Watson point out, on older trees, "some seeds do develop").

-Sunburst is not the only podless type.
+Sunburst isn't the only podless type.
 Shademaster is another example.
 Whereas Sunburst starts out with yellow leaves, Shademaster's color evolution conforms more to the norm, beginning in spring with green and ending with a golden-yellow fall foliage.

-The development of podless types was a major coup and elevated thornless honey locusts to an elite status as a non-messy tree, ideal for low-maintenance landscaping.
+The development of podless types was a major coup and elevated thornless honey locusts to an elite status as non-messy trees, ideal for low-maintenance landscaping.
 For, in terms of the mess created by fallen leaves, they were already less messy than most.
-The small size of their leaves means that, when they fall, they are less likely to smother lawn grass, the way larger leaves do (which is one of the reasons why we rake leaves).
+The small size of their leaves means that, when they fall, they're less likely to smother lawn grass, the way larger leaves do (which is one of the reasons why we rake leaves).

-But now, with the availability of Sunburst, Shademaster, etc., you have the option of planting a specimen that is about as non-messy as a tree can possibly be.
+But now, with the availability of Sunburst, Shademaster, etc., you have the option of planting a specimen that's about as non-messy as a tree can possibly be.
 This is a relief, as the types with seed pods can be something of a cleanup nightmare.
-We have such a tree at the edge our property.
 When the seed pods rain down on us in fall, the grass beneath is blanketed with what look like flat, brown snakes.
-About the only use I have found for them is in creating natural kissing balls.
+About the only use for them is in crafts, such as in creating natural kissing balls.

 Problems (Pests, Diseases), Outstanding Features of Sunburst Honey Locust Trees

-These trees are frequently attacked by insects such as webworm and borers, and by diseases such as leaf spot and canker disease.
-Happily, though, honey locusts are deer-resistant plants.
+These trees are frequently attacked by insects such as webworm and borers, but gypsy moths tend to leave them alone.
+They're also attacked by diseases such as leaf spot and canker disease.
+Happily, honey locusts are deer-resistant plants.

 Here are some more of the plant's good qualities.
 Sunburst honey locusts are: